Bug Bite Identification: How to Tell What Bit You (With Pictures)

 Spider bites

 Most spider bites are harmless and look like two tiny puncture marks that may redden and swell.
 A few species (such as widow or recluse spiders) cause stronger reactions and need attention.
-Learn the warning signs: Spider bite identification.
+Learn the warning signs, the day-by-day stages, and the identification chart: Spider bite identification.

 Flea bites

 Tiny red dots, often with a faint red halo, clustered on the lower legs and ankles.
 Intensely itchy and common in homes with pets.
-(Detailed flea guide coming soon.)
+Full guide: Flea bite identification.

 Tick bites

 Often painless — you may find the tick still attached.
 Watch for an expanding bullseye rash, fever, or fatigue in the days after, which can signal tick-borne illness and warrants a doctor.
 Remove ticks promptly with fine-tipped tweezers, pulling straight out.
-(Detailed tick guide coming soon.)
+Full guide: Tick bite identification.

 Chigger bites

 Clusters of small, intensely itchy red welts, typically where clothing fits tightly (waistband, sock line).
 The itch can last for days.
-(Detailed chigger guide coming soon.)
+Full guide: Chigger bite identification.

 Not sure which one is yours?